ResonantDevotion/Console-Finances/README.md

 Used Javascript to financially analyse and summarise a dataset for a fictional company.

 This project was a good stretch and practise of using Javascript, as well as problemsolving.
 We had to research the majority of our solutions, which proved very difficult and I discovered the importance of mentoring!
+I also got some experience with pseudocode, althought I still need to practice as I don't quite get it, YET!
 I now have a grasp on multi-dimensional arrays, for/else loops and maths!

 The deployed application can be found here at: